ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 ### aku.conf

 * Don't use comment in aku.conf file.
 If an comment is added in aku.conf file, it displays `Cannot parse aku.conf` error.
-*  It displays `[ERROR] Property [property_name] should be specified by configuration.` when you accidentally delete an aku property that has a default value of "none" (such as AKU_STS_NAME, AKU_SVC_NAME, etc.) from the aku.conf file, or setting the value to "".
+*  Don't delete aku properties that has a default value of "none" (such as AKU_STS_NAME, AKU_SVC_NAME, etc.) from the aku.conf file and don't set values of the properties to "".
+It displays `[ERROR] Property [property_name] should be specified by configuration.`

 ### aku -p start 명령 수행 시